Advancing ambroxol for neuronopathic Gaucher disease

 A fatal disease with no neurological treatment

-Neuronopathic Gaucher disease (types 2 and 3) is caused by mutations in the GBA1 gene, leading to deficient glucocerebrosidase (GCase) enzyme activity.
-This causes toxic accumulation of glucosylceramide in the brain, resulting in progressive neurodegeneration.
+Neuronopathic Gaucher disease (types 2 and 3) is caused by mutations in the GBA1 gene, leading to deficient glucocerebrosidase (GCase) activity.
+This causes toxic accumulation of glucosylceramide in the brain and progressive neurodegeneration.

-Type 2 (acute neuronopathic) is the most severe form, with onset in infancy and a median survival of just 14 months.
-Type 3 (chronic neuronopathic) causes progressive cognitive decline, seizures, ataxia, and loss of motor function throughout childhood and adulthood.
+Type 2 (acute neuronopathic) is the most severe form, with onset in infancy and a median survival of roughly 11–19 months.
+Type 3 (chronic neuronopathic) causes progressive cognitive decline, seizures, ataxia and loss of motor function through childhood and adulthood.

 <500